azdavis/azdavis.net/posts/en/ssh-no-password.md

 - If you put your keytab in some other place that wasn't `~/.local/keytab`, change the thing after `-k` to wherever the keytab file is.
 - Replace `<ANDREW_USERNAME>` with your CMU Andrew username, not your local computer username.
-- You'll need to type and re-type your password.
+- You'll need to type and re-type your CMU Andrew password.

 ```sh
 $ ktutil \